bosondata/badwolf/README.md

 There are several ways to configure badwolf, settings loading by order below:

 1. Try to load from ``~/.badwolf.conf.py``
-2. Try to use ``BADWOLF_CONF`` envirionment variable to set configuration file path and load it
+2. Try to use ``BADWOLF_CONF`` environment variable to set configuration file path and load it
 3. Dict or a file path passed to ``badwolf.create_app`` function

 ## Run server for development